Sign up to our newsletter

 1. Ensuring a safe place of work

-Whilst workplaces such as construction sites or medical laboratories will have more factors to consider than office buildings, all business premises need to be up to standard and make consideration for waste management, fire safety, cleanliness, and the handling of harmful substances etc. Premises must be maintained, floor and traffic routes must be free of obstructions, and doors or walls made of safety material.
+Whilst workplaces such as construction sites or medical laboratories have more factors to consider than office buildings, all business premises need to be up to the required standard and make consideration for waste management, fire safety, cleanliness, and the handling of harmful substances.
+Premises must be maintained, floor and traffic routes must be free of obstructions, and doors or walls must be made of safety material.

 2. Ensuring safe equipment

-Periodic checks by appointed staff and a process for reporting faults for repair must be undertaken on all equipment including computers and other electronic devices.
+Periodic checks by appointed staff and a process for reporting faults to be repaired must be undertaken on all equipment, including computers and other electronic devices.

 3. Having properly trained staff